sk160902/ORQA_pipeline/README.md

 ### End-to-end run, in order

-A complete authoritative run reproduces the bank by going through these stages — each step's outputs feed the next.
+A complete authoritative run reproduces the bank by going through these stages; each step's outputs feed the next.

 **1. Occupation selection.** `build_wagebill100_setup.py` ingests the BLS Occupational Employment and Wage Statistics release and allocates a target item count to each SOC major group proportional to that group's wage bill, with primaries and a wage-bill-ranked reserve list per major group.